Kalavryta railway station

-Kalavryta railway station (Σιδηροδρομικός Σταθμός Καλαβρύτων) is a station in Kalavryta, Achaea, Greece.
+Kalavryta railway station (Σιδηροδρομικός Σταθμός Καλαβρύτων) is a train station in Kalavryta, Achaea, Greece.
 It is located just North of the village.
 It was opened on 10 March 1896.
 The station is served by the Diakopto–Kalavryta railway a rack railway (known locally as the 'Cogwheel' or 'Toothache').

 History

 The Station opened on 10 March 1896 on what was a branch line of the Piraeus, Athens & Peloponnese Railways (SPAP) when the gauge line was completed in 1895.
-The line opened under the government of Theodoros Diligiannis however, work had been authorised by Charilaos Trikoupis government, under the grand project of connecting all of Greece by rail.
-The French company ATON with Italian craftsmen's assistant, who had acquired great experience in similar projects in the Alps, built the line.
-The construction of the network began in 1889 and was completed in 1895.
+The line opened under the government of Theodoros Deligiannis however, work had been authorised by Charilaos Trikoupis government, under the grand project of connecting all of Greece by rail.
+The French company ATON "with Italian craftsmen's assistant, who had acquired great experience in similar projects in the Alps, built the line.
+The construction of the network began in 1889 and was completed in 1895".
 Due to growing debts, the SPAP came under government control between 1939 and 1940.
 During the Axis occupation of Greece (1941–44), Athens was controlled by German military forces and the line used for the transport of troops and weapons.
 During the occupation (and especially during German withdrawal in 1944), the network was severely damaged by both the German army and Greek resistance groups.
 The track and rolling stock replacement took time following the civil war, with normal service levels resumed around 1948.
 In 1954 SPAP was nationalized once more.
 In 1962 the SPAP was amalgamated into SEK.
 In 1970, OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of the Greek rail infrastructure were transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.